 Watermelon Cake: Refreshing, Stunning and Top 9-Free

-We all love cake, but as hot weather extends well into autumn now, you may not feel much like turning on the oven.
-My solution: a beautifully decorated watermelon cake.
+We all love cake, but during the hot weather months, you may not feel much like turning on the oven.
+My solution: a beautifully decorated Watermelon Cake.

 The recipe that follows is made entirely of fresh organic fruits, from the pink-hued watermelon to the berries and other fruits that enhance it.
 Best of all – it is free of the Top 9 allergens.